If you face Psoriasis, You how devastating this disease is…

 - Patients with psoriasis limited to the nails for whom topical therapy has failed.
 These patients have 5 of 10 nails involved and moderate to severe nail pain.
 The medical board recommended the following in ranking order from highest enthusiasm to lowest: adalimumab, etanercept, intralesional corticosteroids, ustekinumab, methotrexate, and acitretin.

 - Patients with psoriasis of the skin and nails.
 These patients have psoriasis on 8% of their body surface area, 5 of 10 nails with severenaildystrophy,andmoderate to several associatedpain.
-Topical therapies have proven inadequate to control disease.
+Topical therapies have proven inadequate to control the disease.
 The board recommended adalimumab, etanercept, and ustekinumab with high enthusiasm; methotrexate, acitretin, infliximab, and apremilast were also recommended.

 - Patients with skin, joint, and nail disease.
 These patients have skin disease on 8% of their body surface area, a history of dactylitis and morning stiffness (psoriatic arthritis), and 5 of 10 nails with severe nail involvement and pain.
 The recommendations for treatment were, in ranked order from the highest to lowest: adalimumab, etanercept, ustekinumab, infliximab, methotrexate, apremilast, and golimumab.